Render Farm FAQ

 Why do I have a watermark on my output?

 If you use your free trial RenderPoints to render, your output will have a watermark on it.
-After purchasing at least 10 RenderPoints (just for the first payment) the RebusDrop application will restart your download automatically and you receive your output without the watermark from our render farm.
+After purchasing at least 10 RenderPoints (just for the first payment) and restarting the RebusDrop, the application will restart your download automatically and you receive your output without the watermark.
 Afterward, all your renderings will be without the watermark right away.

 What is the Smartcheck/Quickcheck?